primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...2]SystemOverview/+page.md

 </aside>

 <aside>
-🤝 There are some light trust-assumptions made with regards to providers.
+🤝 There are some light trust assumptions made with regards to providers.
 The block builder address that a provider presents is assumed to be in its control.

 </aside>